-H&M's corporate governance is furthermore based on the company's seven values, which, in brief, encompass a sound, simple, straightforward, cost-conscious, entrepreneurial corporate culture that focuses on teamwork, belief in people and constant improvement.
-Sustainability is part of H&M's business idea and sustainability work is well integrated into all parts of the business.
-For more information read page 63 of the annual and sustainability report 2021.
+H&M's corporate governance is furthermore based on the company's values, which encompass a sound, simple, straightforward, cost-conscious, entrepreneurial corporate culture that focuses on teamwork, belief in people and constant improvement.
+Sustainability is part of H&M's business idea and is integrated into all parts of the business.

+For more information read page 86 of the annual and sustainability report 2021.

-Ethics, transparency and risk management As a global company, it is of the utmost importance for H&M to always act ethically, transparently and responsibly in all parts of the business from collaborating with suppliers to meeting with customers.
-Through good purchasing routines and close cooperation with suppliers, the company's products should always be produced with the greatest possible consideration for people and the environment.
-H&M's risk management and internal control processes ensure purposeful work throughout the organisation.
-The board of directors and audit committee receive regular feedback from the organisation concerning how the internal control work is being conducted.
+Ethics, transparency, and risk management

+As a global company, it is of the utmost importance for H&M to always act ethically, transparently, and responsibly in all parts of the business - from collaborating with our suppliers to meeting with customers.
+Through good purchasing routines and close cooperation with suppliers, the company's products should always be produced with the greatest possible consideration for people and environment.
+H&M's risk management and internal control processes ensure we are compliant, and act on things that makes a difference, throughout the organisation.
+The board of directors and the audit committee receive regular feedback from the organisation concerning these processes.

 H&M's risks are reviewed centrally on a quarterly basis with each brand and every central function.
-The quarterly meetings are conducted in order to ensure each listed risk has an action plan to minimise impact and is on an acceptable risk level.
-The risk management work also provides continuous input to the long-term commercial decisions.
+The quarterly meetings are conducted in order to ensure each listed risk has an action plan to minimise impact and is kept at an acceptable risk level.
+This risk management work also provides continuous input to the company's long-term commercial decisions.

-Responsibility for management and control is shared between the shareholders, the board, the audit committee and the CEO.
-The board's rule of procedure states how the work is to be distributed between the board, the board's audit committee and the CEO.
+Responsibility for management and control is shared between the company's shareholders, the board, the audit committee, and the CEO.
+The board's rule of procedure states how this work is to be distributed between the board, the board's audit committee and the CEO.
 The board is ultimately responsible for the company's organisation and administration and the CEO is responsible for ongoing management of the business, with regular feedback to the board.

-Board members and 2021 meetings
+Board members and 2022 meetings

-The board of directors has eight members elected by the annual general meeting (AGM) four women and four men.
-In accordance with Swedish law the board also has three employee representatives and three deputies for these.
+The board of directors has eight members elected by the annual general meeting (AGM), four women and four men, and three employee representatives and three deputies for these appointed by employee organisations in accordance with Swedish law.
 In total, the board has 14 members - eight women and six men.

 The composition of the board exhibits breadth and diversity, with the board members' different areas of expertise complementing each other well.
-Their experience in areas such as retailing, entrepreneurship, fashion, digitalisation, AI, advanced analytics and automation, sustainability and communication forms a good basis for deep and nurturing discussions with the CEO and management.
+Their experience in areas such as retail, entrepreneurship, fashion, digitalisation, AI, advanced analytics and automation, sustainability and communication forms a good basis for deep and nurturing discussions with the CEO and management.

-During 2021 the board held 8 board meetings, including a statutory meeting in conjunction with the AGM.
-All board members have been present at all meetings during 2021.
+During 2022 the board held 11 board meetings, including a statutory meeting in conjunction with the AGM.
+Attendance has been very high at all the meetings.
 The CEO, CFO and chief accountant also attend all the meetings.
 Generally, one or two departments or brands are invited to each meeting to give a status presentation concerning what their particular function or brand is working on.
-These presentations act as a complement to the CEO's status reports and provide opportunity for more in-depth discussions concerning specific areas of the operations.
-At each board meeting the chair of the audit committee also gives a summary of the matters addressed by the audit committee at its most recent meeting within areas such as accounting, audit, security, tax, internal control and risk, as well as various new regulations and legislation.
+These presentations act as a complement to the CEO's status reports and provide opportunity for more indepth discussions concerning specific areas of the operations.
+At each board meeting the chair of the audit committee also give a summary of the matters addressed by the audit committee at its most recent meeting within areas such as accounting, audit, security, tax, internal control, and risk, as well as various new regulations and legislation.